omrifried/Game-RL/README.md

 ## Project Description:
 The project is a Python based project that utilizes the OpenAI gym and gym-retro environments to train an agent to play retro video games.
-The possible algorithms for training are a vanilla Deep Q Network (DQN) algorithm, a Double DQN (DDQN), and a Dueling DDQN.
+The possible algorithms for training are a vanilla Deep Q Network (DQN) algorithm, a Double DQN (DDQN) algorithm, and a Dueling DDQN algorithm.

 The following videos represent an agent that was trained for 1000 iterations using the Dueling DDQN algorithm: